Bhoot Police Movie Review: Saif Ali Khan and Arjun Kapoor's Quirky Bromance Makes This Horror-Comedy A Crisp Watch! | 🎥 LatestLY

 Final Thoughts

-On witnessing a sudden transformation in one of the leading characters, who is suddenly possed by the ghost, Saif goes “Ye Femina Se Tehelka Kaise Ho Gayi Bey” this line is just a small glimpse of the bordering-on-irreverence dialogues of the film that’s set out to exploit the unintentional comicality.
-It does have its much-required comic elements in place, but the film gets dragged on to become predictable.
+On witnessing a sudden transformation in one of the leading characters, who is suddenly possessed by the ghost, Saif goes “Ye Femina Se Tehelka Kaise Ho Gayi Bey” this line is just a small glimpse of the bordering-on-irreverence dialogues of Bhoot Police that’s set out to exploit the unintentional comicality.
+It does have its much-required comic elements in place, but Bhoot Police gets dragged on to become predictable.
 You won’t regret watching this one on a lazy weekend evening though!

 (The above story first appeared on LatestLY on Sep 10, 2021 10:15 AM IST.
 For more news and updates on politics, world, sports, entertainment and lifestyle, log on to our website latestly.com).